 You can probably modify just about any project you’re working on to include most of the family.

 Yeah, it will make the project take a lot longer.
-But you have time now, remember?
+But believe me when I say it’s worth it.

-So pick up a home project and put the whole family to work.
+So pick a home project and put the whole family to work.

-But here are some simple stuck at home suggestions:
+But here are some simple boredom cures you can do right at home:

 - rearrange a room (everyone will love seeing a new arrangement)

-- build something (there are tons of diy ideas on Pinterest!)
+- build something out of leftover materials (there are tons of diy ideas on Pinterest!)

 - clear clutter (reclaim the corner of a room, the garage or basement, a closet and turn it into something fun for the whole family)

 For my whole life, I’ve always had the “next big thing” tucked into the corner of my brain.

 Something fun to look forward to.
 (Especially when it feels like laundry and dishes are the only things I have going on.)

 I think a lot of us do that.
 Maybe there’s a party coming up, a birthday or wedding, events or activities.

 Take matters into your own hands, and create something to look forward to.